ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_cnn.md

 Finally, our training data loader enables us to specify if we want to shuffle our training data before passing it through the neural network and whether we activate on-the-fly normalization or standardization (both are mutually exclusive) for the input maps and ground truths (labels).
 Both take advantage of the statistical information contained in the `statistics_train.json` file.
-For normalization, the input channels will have values in the range between 0 and 1.
+For normalization, the input channels and labels will have values in the range between 0 and 1.
-If standardized, the input channels have values centred around 0 and range approximately between -1 and 1.
+If standardized, the input channels and labels have values centred around 0 and range approximately between -1 and 1.

 #### Validation data loader